videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/features/connection/list-connection-participant.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# List out Participants of Connected Meeting
+# List out Participants of Connected Meeting - Javascript

 After getting a single meeting connection, all joined participants of that meeting can be fetched using `connection.meeting.participants`.